Vasyl Stus: Biography

 After his military service, Stus worked as an editor for the newspaper Sotsialistychnyi Donbas (Socialist Donbas) between 1960 and 1963.
-In 1963, he entered a Doctoral (PhD) program at the Shevchenko Institute of Literature of Ukrainian Academy of Sciences in Kyiv.
+In 1963, he entered a Doctoral (Ph.D.) program at the Shevchenko Institute of Literature of Ukrainian Academy of Sciences in Kyiv.
 At the same time, he published his selected poetry.

 In 1965, Stus married Valentyna Popeliukh; his son, Dmytro was born in 1966.

 On September 4, 1965, during the premiere of Sergei Parajanov's film Shadows of Forgotten Ancestors in Kyiv's Ukrayina cinema, Vasyl Stus took part in a protest against the arrests of Ukrainian intelligentsia.
 As a result, he was expelled from the Institute on September 30 and later lost his job at the State Historical Archive.
 After that, he worked on a building site, a fireman, and an engineer, continuing his intensive work on poetry.
 In 1965, he submitted his first book Circulation (Круговерть) to a publisher, but it was rejected due to its discrepancy with Soviet ideology and artistic style.
 His next book of poetry Winter Trees (Зимові дерева) was also rejected, regardless of positive reviews from the poet Ivan Drach and the critic Eugen Adelgejm.
 In 1970, the book was published in Belgium.